 - Clients shall provide sufficient time for their attorneys to explain to them the financial costs and other ramifications of a potential action in their matter and reasonably to consider the advice of attorneys.

-Contact an Experienced Somerville Family Law and Divorce Lawyer at Lyons & Associates
+Contact an Experienced New Jersey Family Law and Divorce Lawyer at Lyons & Associates

 To obtain additional information about family or divorce law in New Jersey, or to discuss how we can assist you with your situation, please schedule a confidential consultation with New Jersey family law attorney Terry Lyons or one of our experienced New Jersey divorce lawyers by calling 908-575-9777, or filling out our intake form.
 We provide personal attention for your personal matters.